vishdoms/usaa-com-verify/docs/index.rst

-Verify Your Identity Securely at usaa.com/verify
+Steps to Verify Your USAA Identity Using usaa.com/verify
 ================================================

 .. meta::